-Limit the number of customers in the store at any one time to (insert maximum number here), which allows for customers and employees to easily maintain at least six-foot distance from one another at all practicable times.
+Limit the number of customers in the store at any one time to Click or tap here to enter text. [insert maximum number here], which allows for customers and employees to easily maintain at least six-foot distance from one another at all practicable times.

-Post an employee at the door to ensure that the maximum number of customers in the facility set forth above is not exceeded.
+• Post an employee at the door to ensure that the maximum number of customers in the facility set forth above is not exceeded.